A Depth Comparison Between NFC Vs. Bluetooth

 However, Bluetooth finds has a new competitor in NFC or Near-field communication and it is gaining popularity steadily.

-If you are in the business of Mobile App Development, you might be hearing a lot about NFC payment apps.
+If you are in the business of custom mobile app development, you might be hearing a lot about NFC payment apps.

 But how does this technology work and how is it any better than Bluetooth?
 Well, today’s your lucky day because, in this article, we will discuss NFC Vs Bluetooth.

 A Brief Overview: NFC Vs Bluetooth:

 Bluetooth technology has been around since 1998 and for years, it has reigned as the best technology for wireless data transfer.

 It was created specifically for mobile phone usage.
 It works by sending low-intensity signals of around 1 milliwatt that prevents collision with other wireless device signals inside the range.